cloudfoundry/bosh-bootloader/docs/advanced-configuration.md

 pipeline, team or environment that owns an environment.

 Pass one or more `--gcp-label key=value` flags, or set `BBL_GCP_LABELS` to a comma-separated list.
-Keys and values are lower-cased, must be non-empty, and must satisfy GCP's label constraints: keys may contain lowercase letters, digits and `-`; values may also contain `_`; both are limited to 63 characters.
+Keys and values are lower-cased, must be non-empty, and must satisfy GCP's label constraints: keys must start with a lowercase letter and may contain lowercase letters, digits, `-` and `_`; values must start with a lowercase letter or digit and may also contain `_`; both are limited to 63 characters.

 ```bash
 bbl plan --name my-env --iaas gcp \